tsgates/arch-wiki-markdown/wiki/Intel_53x_Modem_Driver.md

 -   Add intel-536EP or intel-537 to daemon list
 -   Add intel536 or intel537 and ppp_generic to modules list

-Note: If pppd quits with an ERROR 1 just after connection, change auth to noauth in /etc/ppp/options or use the call option (see the pppd manpage).
+Note:If pppd quits with an ERROR 1 just after connection, change auth to noauth in /etc/ppp/options or use the call option (see the pppd man page).

-Note: If you do not want to set the permissions of your modem you "can" set /usr/sbin/pppd setuid but this may be a security risk, you have been warned!!!
+Note:If you do not want to set the permissions of your modem you "can" set /usr/bin/pppd setuid but this may be a security risk, you have been warned!!!

 * * * * *